crudolfs/reactive-workshop/README.md

 Try to solve the TODO in the [RxWebSocketServer](vertx-reactive/src/main/java/com/rudolfs/vertx/reactive/RxWebSocketServer.java).

-Additional exercise: rewrite the [WebSocketClient](vertx-reactive/src/main/java/com/rudolfs/vertx/reactive/WebSocketClient.java) into a RxWebSocketClient (by using the io.vertx.reactivex.core.http.HttpClient).
+Optional exercise: rewrite the [WebSocketClient](vertx-reactive/src/main/java/com/rudolfs/vertx/reactive/WebSocketClient.java) into a RxWebSocketClient (by using the io.vertx.reactivex.core.http.HttpClient).